diasurgical/DevilutionX/docs/building.md

 When linking zlib, libpng will always prefer dynamically linking with `libz.dll.a` if it can be found.
 We recommend renaming or deleting `libz.dll.a` to force libpng to use static linkage.
 This will prevent errors about missing dlls when you attempt to run the game.

 These can be done automatically by running [`Packaging/windows/mingw-prep64.sh`](/Packaging/windows/mingw-prep64.sh).

+Note: If your `x86_64-w64-mingw32` directory is not in `/usr` (e.g. when on Debian), the mingw-prep scripts and the CMake command won't work.
+You need adjust the mingw-prep scripts and pass `-DCROSS_PREFIX=/path` to CMake to set the path to the parent of the `x86_64-w64-mingw32` directory.

 ```bash
 # Download the 64-bit development libraries for SDL2 and libsodium